The wound of being ‘too much’ - emotional intensity

 Borderline Personality Disorder, ADHD, Bipolar Disorder

 Being able to regulate one’s own emotion is a core component of mental health.
 Some disorders are characterised by heightened emotional sensitivity and intensity, whilst others are defined by the lack of emotional responses.
 In some cases, as with patients with Borderline Personality Disorder, a person would swing from feeling overwhelmed to feeling numb on a moment-to-moment basis.
-However, not everyone who experiences emotions intensely have a mental or personality disorder.
-It is only the rigidity and lack of flexibility for emotional response that constitute pathology.
+However, not everyone who experiences emotions intensely has a mental or personality disorder.
+It is only the rigidity and lack of flexibility for emotional response that constitutes pathology.

 In someone who is emotionally intense, however, internalised shame and social isolation may contribute to mental and personality disorder.
-The pain that comes with a pervasive sense of being ‘too much’ is not to be taken lightly – a person can be made to feel ‘wrong’ for most part of his or her life, and internalising this sense of shame can lead to depression, inability to self-regulate, and even suicidal urges.
+The pain that comes with a pervasive sense of being ‘too much’ is not to be taken lightly – a person can be made to feel ‘wrong’ for the most part of his or her life, and internalising this sense of shame can lead to depression, inability to self-regulate, and even suicidal urges.

 For instance, Dr. Mary- Elaine Jacobson has identified some of the top criticisms a gifted individual often faces: